 - Customer support teams ‘own’ CSAT at a company, while NPS is ‘owned’ by customer support, product, and/or customer success teams.

 Since these metrics can overlap if they aren't thought out carefully enough, it's important to be very explicit in your goals when you set out to measure either CSAT or NPS (or both).

 Some things to keep in mind here are:

-- Figure out if you are trying to gather relational or transactional information: Depending on which you decide to measure, you'll need to send out either a CSAT survey (applicable to both relational or transactional situations) or an NPS survey (broadly applicable only to relational situations).
+- Figure out if you are trying to gather relational or transactional information.
+Depending on which you decide to measure, you'll need to send out either a CSAT survey (applicable to both relational or transactional situations) or an NPS survey (broadly applicable only to relational situations).

-Who owns NPS and CSAT?
+Who owns NPS vs. CSAT?

 Confused about which business functions or teams own CSAT and NPS?
 We don't blame you!
-These metrics are so crucial to the success of your business that really, you should be keeping an eye on them company-wide.
+These metrics are so crucial to the success of your business that you should be keeping an eye on them company-wide.

 However, when it comes to which team ultimately owns these metrics, there are some broad generalizations that are helpful:

 - Your customer support team ought to take responsibility for your CSAT score.